What is Spiritual Wellness?

 There are many components to our overall health and well-being, including physical, mental and emotional.
 However, one important aspect that can often be overlooked is spiritual wellness.

 What is spiritual wellness?
 The general definition of spiritual wellness is the search for your life’s meaning and purpose, as well as striving for consistency in your values and your actions.
 A spiritually healthy person has a clear purpose in life and is able to reflect on the meaning of events.
 They also have clearly defined ideas of right and wrong and are able to act accordingly.
 Some people follow specific religious practices, while others may pursue a general sense of harmony and self-awareness.
+Maintaining good health is vital to aging well, and Rolling Green Village retirement community places importance on it.
+To learn more contact us.
+Continue reading to learn benefits of spiritual wellness.

 The National Wellness Institute says spiritual wellness follows these tenets: